Figure of speech. After finishing his tale of the

 as parabola, a brief story that illustrates some

-concept, usually a moral one.
+particular point, usually a moral one.
+In this case

 Parabola (puh-RAB-uh-luh, from Greek para- = beside +